jelastic-jps/git-push-deploy/README.md

 ## Known Issues

-Since Jelastic 4.9.5 runs the preceding version of [Cloud Scripting](http://docs.cloudscripting.com/), you may be faced the following issues while the add-on installation:
+Since Jelastic 4.9.5 runs the preceding version of [Cloud Scripting](http://docs.cloudscripting.com/), you may be faced the following issues during this add-on installation at such Platforms:
 - If specified Git _User_ name and/or _Personal Access Token_ are incorrect, a crash report will appear.
 In this case, please re-run the installation and double-check your entries.
 - In some cases, the after-installation frame may be shown empty.
 This does not affect the add-on operability, whilst all the corresponding information is duplicated to you via email.